- Revenue of $2.1 billion

 Reconciliation of GAAP Revenue and Earnings to Non-GAAP Revenue and Earnings Measures – 6 Months

 Revenue estimates in this release are based on OE manufacturers’ programs that have been formally awarded to the company; programs where Tenneco is highly confident that it will be awarded business based on informal customer indications consistent with past practices; Tenneco’s status as supplier for the existing program and its relationship with the customer; and the actual original equipment revenues achieved by the company for each of the last several years compared to the amount of those revenues that the company estimated it would generate at the beginning of each year.
 These revenue estimates are also based on anticipated vehicle production levels and pricing, including precious metals pricing and the impact of material cost changes.
-Currency is assumed to be constant at $1.33 per Euro throughout the entire period.
-For certain additional assumptions upon which these estimates are based, see the slides accompanying the July 28, 2014 conference call, which are available on the financial section of the Tenneco website at www.tenneco.com.
+For certain additional assumptions upon which these estimates are based, see the slides accompanying the July 24, 2015 webcast, which will be available on the financial section of the Tenneco website at www.tenneco.com.

 This press release contains forward-looking statements.
 Words such as “may,” “expects,” “anticipate,” ”projects,” “will,” “outlook” and similar expressions identify forward-looking statements.
 These forward-looking statements are based on the current expectations of the company (including its subsidiaries).
 Because these forward-looking statements involve risks and uncertainties, the company's plans, actions and actual results could differ materially.
 Among the factors that could cause these plans, actions and results to differ materially from current expectations are:

 (ii) the company’s ability to source and procure needed materials, components and other products and services in accordance with customer demand and at competitive prices;